 If any or all of these problems appear, call 12th Street Auto Care Center immediately.
 Don’t risk overheating your engine or driving while leaking important lubricating fluids.
 Our knowledgeable and experienced mechanics can help diagnose the exact problem before the damage spreads.
 They’ll offer the appropriate repair or replacement options to keep your belts and hoses working at maximum efficiency.

 As an extra precaution, you should make an annual appointment with 12th Street Auto Care Center so one of our technicians can inspect your vehicle’s belts and hoses every year.
 This is especially important if you notice any of the listed symptoms.
-But the best way to keep your car healthy is to have it serviced regularly before components start to break down.
+But the best way to keep your car healthy is to have it serviced regularly at our Sioux Falls auto repair shop before components start to break down.

 Napa Service Assistant